rhbvkleef/AEViewer/readme.md

 ## License

 AE Viewer is licensed under LGPL (Lesser general public license) V3.0.

-It basically means you are free to do anything you want.
+If you want to upload your own version of this website, I would appreciate if you notified me (just out of interest).